cmaureir/progra-alma/lectures/week6/assignment6.rst

 * When a transporter move an antenna to a certain path, the transporter stay in that path, until the next movement.
-* Will be very useful to add in some code sections a ``sleep(0.5)`` statement, to note all the process not so quick.
+* Will be very useful to add in some code sections a ``sleep(0.5)`` statement, to see all the process not so quickly.
 * Remember the mechanism to generate a random number:

   ::